et-hicks/TTTT/README.md

 game's engine are all written in native python.
 Not that there is much of a game engine, or really that much of a game...

+Make sure you put your position inputs as X, Y and not something dumb like (X, Y) or XY.

+Might have some problems with  more than three players, but I am sure you can figure it out.
+A simple solution to this is to not have three people play.

 ## Why upload to github?

 Nothing stopping me, even with something as small as this.